 - “Processing” shall be as defined by Applicable Data Protection Legislation and where not defined, means any operation or set of operations which is performed upon Personal Data, whether or not by automatic means.

-10.3 To the extent that the Participant collects Personal Data at the Event, the Participant acknowledges that he is responsible, as data controller, for compliance with Applicable Data Protection Legislation in respect of any collection and subsequent Processing of Personal data that the Participant collects, through electronic scanning of Identification badges or otherwise, in the course of the Participant’s attendance at the Event.
+10.3 To the extent that the Participant collects Personal Data at the Event, the Participant acknowledges that the Participant is responsible, as data controller, for compliance with Applicable Data Protection Legislation in respect of any collection and subsequent Processing of Personal Data that the Participant collects, through electronic scanning of Identification badges or otherwise, in the course of the Participant’s attendance at the Event.

-11.1 This Agreement contains the entire agreement and understanding between the parties and supersedes all prior agreements, understandings or arrangements (both oral and written) relating to the subject matter of this Agreement.
+a.
+This Agreement contains the entire agreement and understanding between the parties and supersedes all prior agreements, understandings or arrangements (both oral and written) relating to the subject matter of this Agreement

-- You acknowledge that you have not relied on, and shall have no remedy in respect of any statement, representation, warranty understanding, promise or assurance (whether negligently or innocently made) of any person other than as expressly set out in this Agreement.
+- The Participant acknowledges that it has not relied on, and shall have no remedy in respect of any statement, representation, warranty understanding, promise or assurance of any person other than as expressly set out in this Agreement.